imulki/serenade/egs/gtsinger/ssc1/README.md

 ### Using your own data
 The preprocessing steps are tailored for the GTSinger dataset and thus the score labels are extracted.
 In cases where you use your own data, you can skip the extraction of the ground truth score labels by setting the `--skip-gtmidi` flag to `True`.
 (Refer to Stage 6)
+Note that the paper also used a large-scale singing dataset for training.
+Due to the license of the other datasets, we cannot provide an automatic download script.

 ## Acknowledgements
 - [ParallelWaveGAN](https://github.com/kan-bayashi/ParallelWaveGAN/) (Repository skeleton)